 In 1910 fires from the railroad right-of-way clearing and slash burning were spreading into valuable timber.
-McKirdy was appointed fire warden, reporting to Revelstoke until 1912, when the divisional headquarters were moved to Tête Jaune.
+McKirdy was appointed fire warden, reporting to Revelstoke until 1912, when the divisional headquarters were moved to Tête Jaune Cache.
 McKirdy became an assistant forest ranger in 1917 and remained in that capacity until 1940.
-After 1940, he became a forest fire look-out, first on Mount McLennan, Birch Island, and then on Tum Tum Mountain until his retirement at age 82 in 1956.
+After 1940, he became a forest fire look-out, first on Mount McLennan, Birch Island, and then on Tum Tum Mountain [in Washington state?] until his retirement at age 82 in 1956.

 - Robson Valley Courier.
-Weekly newspaper published by Pyramid Press of Jasper from1969–88.
+Weekly newspaper published by Pyramid Press of Jasper from 1968–88 (1968–1988).

-- Yellowhead Pass and its people.
-Valemount, B.C.: Valemount Historic Society, 1984
+- Valemount Historic Society.
+Yellowhead Pass and its People.
+Valemount, B.C.: 1984